Céline Sciamma: 2004–2014: Early films and acclaim

+2015–present

-In between directing her own films, Sciamma continues to work as a screenwriter for other directors.
+Since 2015 Sciamma has served as co-president of the SRF (Society of Film Directors).
+In between directing her own films, she continues to work as a screenwriter for other directors.
 She was sought after by André Téchiné, whose work Sciamma admired as a youth, to co-write the screenplay for his 2016 film Being 17.
 She also adapted the novel Ma Vie de Courgette (My Life as a Courgette) into a screenplay for a stop-motion animated film.

+In 2017, Sciamma was invited to become a member of the Academy of Motion Picture Arts and Sciences.

-Sciamma's fourth feature film, Portrait of a Lady on Fire, began shooting in autumn 2018.
-It premiered In Competition at the 2019 Cannes Film Festival, where it won the Queer Palm and Best Screenplay.
+Sciamma's fourth feature film, Portrait of a Lady on Fire, began shooting in 2018.
+It premiered in Competition at the 2019 Cannes Film Festival, where it won the Queer Palm and Best Screenplay.
+David Sims of The Atlantic wrote, "It's a film about the deeply personal process of creativity—the pain and joy of making one's emotions and memories into a work of art.
+The film is a grand leap forward for Sciamma, already one of France's most exciting emerging directors.
+For me, it is the most enthralling cinema experience of the year."

-She co-wrote the 2021 film Paris, 13th District alongside Jacques Audiard and Léa Mysius.

-Sciamma then shot her fifth feature, Petite Maman, in the fall of 2020 and it premiered at the Berlin Film Festival in March 2021.
+Sciamma shot her fifth feature, Petite Maman, in 2020; it premiered at the Berlin International Film Festival in March 2021.
 It also screened at the 2021 San Sebastián International Film Festival, where it won the Audience Award.
+That year she also co-wrote the 2021 film Paris, 13th District alongside Jacques Audiard and Léa Mysius.